stoermelder/vcvrack-packone/docs/eightface/EightFaceMk2.md

 - _Unsafe fast mode_ is similar to _Unsafe mode_ but uses an additional worker thread to apply presets.
 It is faster but may increase instability on some modules.
 Use this mode only if you require the fastest possible preset loading.
 This was the operating mode of 8FACE mk2 before v2.2.0.

+A small set of known-incompatible modules always load on the UI thread regardless of the selected mode, since loading their presets on a worker thread is known to cause crashes.

 ### Binding modules

 At least one module must be bound to 8FACE mk2 before the module can be used.
 It provides two ways for binding modules which need to be enabled on the contextual menu: